studio-ousia/gsocketpool/docs/intro.rst

 Basic Usage
 -----------

-The following is an example to create a connection pool for communicating an echo server running on *localhost 2000*.
+The following is an example to create a connection pool that communicats an echo server running on *localhost 2000*.

 .. code-block:: python